oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 | |    |-- abc_regression_train_impl.i
 | |    |-- abc_regression_train_kernel.h

-The names of the files stay the same in this case, just the folders layout differs.
+The names of the files stay the same in this case, just the folder layout differs.